AndrewH1188/war-heroes-remembered-ms2/README.md

 * [Material Design for Bootstrap (MDB) v5 & v4](https://mdbootstrap.com/docs/standard/extended/back-to-top/) I used MDB to enable me to add a back to the top for all pages, this was to make my website more user-friendly as well as provide interaction to and for the user.
 * [Bootstrap](https://getbootstrap.com/) has enabled me to add the nav bar and the contact form name and email section which are responsive across all devices.
 * [ASPSnippets](https://www.aspsnippets.com/Articles/Google-Maps-API-V3-Add-multiple-markers-with-InfoWindow-to-Google-Map.aspx) - Code for the map and markers as well as help from Sheryl and Michael from the Code Institute Tutor Support.
+* [Ahmad Awais](https://codepen.io/ahmadawais/pen/NQdWQx?editors=1010) I used this to look and see how they managed to lay out the markers with the location names.
+I used their style for the var locations and did the same for mine.
+When the Marker is clicked the Hero location and name will show.
+* [Stack Overflow - jQuery](https://stackoverflow.com/questions/39128483/show-more-show-less-with-jquery) Was used to show more/show less button change state answered by [Alex Char](https://stackoverflow.com/users/3420271/alex-char).
+This has been referenced in the heroes js file also.
+* [demo2s](https://www.demo2s.com/javascript/jquery-toggle-show-hide-method.html) Was used for the show/hide toggle for the heroes to make them appear and disappear.
+This has been referenced in the heroes js file also.
+* [Code Institute](https://codeinstitute.net/) Code from Rosie's Resume and slightly amended for the emailjs.
+This has been referenced in the sendEmail js file also.

 ## Content: